craigholland/SolidPy_proto_registry_template/README.md

 - `pyproject.toml` file for submodule-specific project settings. __NOTE__: This is a template file with __\*placeholders\*__ that need to be substituted with actual values
 - pre-populated dependencies in the toml's `dependencies` section
 - various git/flake files and preset settings in the toml's `tool` section

+# Proto Registry Usage
+- Add proto files to `proto/` directory
+- Run `poetry protoc` to compile proto files
+- Generated Python files will be placed in `solidpy_proto/protopy` directory
+- Generated GRPC files will be placed in `solidpy_proto/protogrpc` directory

 # Basic Setup and Usage
 - Configure Poetry Auth to use GCP Artifact Registry: